EmilHeilbo/joke-api/README.md

 deno run --allow-net main.ts
 ```

+---

 > Note (EmilHeilbo): Dockerfile took 10 minutes, GitHub Actions took 30 minutes,
 > as I haven't automated pushing to GHCR before, and am working from a new PC
+>
+> Update: spent an additional ~10 minutes on reading up on Actions,
+> and made builds have the `latest` tag